kubesphere/website/content/en/docs/cluster-administration/application-resources-monitoring.md

 ---
 title: "Application Resources Monitoring"
 keywords: "Kubernetes, KubeSphere, resources, monitoring"
-description: "Monitor application resources in KubeSphere"
+description: "Monitor application resources across the cluster, such as the number of Deployments and CPU usage of different projects."

 linkTitle: "Application Resources Monitoring"
 weight: 8300